pingcap/docs-cn/tispark-deployment-topology.md

 > **Warning:**
 >
-> TiSpark support in the TiUP cluster is still an experimental feature.
-It is **NOT** recommended to use it in the production environment.
+> TiSpark support in the TiUP cluster is deprecated.
+It is **NOT** recommended to use it.

 This document introduces the TiSpark deployment topology and how to deploy TiSpark based on the minimum cluster topology.